AmanJ4588/insider_threat_detection_ai/README.md

 - `requirements.txt` - Python dependencies
 - `deployment/requirements.txt` - Deployment-specific dependencies
 - Model paths defined in inference scripts

+## Model artifacts

+The inference and deployment scripts expect trained model files at the following paths (relative to the repository root):

+- `models/unsupervised/iforest_model.pkl`
+- `models/supervised/XGBClassifier_model.pkl`

+Place your trained model pickle files at these locations, or update the paths in `deployment/server.py` and `inference/02_inference_hybrid_approach/hybrid_inference.py`.

+Note: Notebooks and training scripts use DuckDB files for faster access.
+For example, several notebooks expect `dataset/supervised_dataset.duckdb` and specific table names (e.g., `labeled_training_data_new_approach`).
+Use the scripts in `data_transformation_and_preprocessing/02_load_to_duckdb/` and the preprocessing notebooks to generate the DuckDB files and tables before running the training notebooks.

 ## 🛠️ Development